crismartinezco/GuessTheSnare/README.md

 # 🥁 GuessTheSnare: Analysis and Clustering of Drum Sounds

 ## Overview
 This project focuses on the analysis of drum sounds in an audio file.
 It utilizes onset detection, feature extraction, and clustering to separate different percussive elements (e.g., kick, snare, hi-hat).
 The clustered onsets are further processed to generate concatenated audio samples for each percussion type.
+Check the JUPYTER version, since the py file is still being worked on.

 ## Features
 - **Onset Detection**: Identifies transient events in the audio.